 To navigate the options more easily, you can use the chart below to identify which Smart Bidding strategy you should test first to meet your goals:

-It is recommended to test new bidding strategies through AdWords Experiments, which allows you to directly compare performance to your previous bid strategy over the examined period of time.
+It is recommended to test new bidding strategies through Google Ads Experiments, which allows you to directly compare performance to your previous bid strategy over the examined period of time.

 Determining if Smart Bidding is working for you

 Once your experiment has launched, it can be challenging to determine whether the Smart Bidding is actually working in your favor.
-AdWords shows results compared to the source campaign when viewing any tab within an experiment:
+Google Ads shows results compared to the source campaign when viewing any tab within an experiment:

 With a well-named experiment, though, you can more easily see performance compared by downloading a simple Campaign report and examining KPIs for your source campaign and the experiment side-by-side (or row-by-row, in this case).